 Securities and derivatives comprise shares and units, money market instruments and bonds, and derivative currency and interest-rate instruments.
 Shares and units are classified either at fair value through profit/loss or as available for sale.
 Money market instruments and bonds are classified at fair value through profit/loss, loans and receivables or in the category held to maturity.
-Derivatives are invariably recognised at fair value through profit/loss unless they are earmarked as hedging instruments.
+Derivatives are invariably recognised at fair value through profit/loss unless they are part of a cash flow hedge.
 However the Bank does not avail itself of cash flow hedges.